 Whether they hail from Persian, Arabic, Portuguese, Turkish, or English, these loanwords serve as a testament to the timeless legacy of Urdu and the contributions made to its growth throughout history.

 Want to learn more?
 Check Ling to master and speak the Urdu language like a pro.
-Download the Ling app for FREE from Google Play Store or App Store, and sign up for an account to start learning Urdu!
-Happy Learning!
+Download the Ling app from Google Play Store or App Store, and sign up for an account to start learning Urdu!
+Happy learning!